DuckDuckGo search engine – Introduction

 Set DuckDuckGo as your default search engine

 Note that when DuckDuckGo is set as your default search engine, the adverts in the websites you visit are blocked, resulting in much faster page loading.
 It’s a good search engine now but is bound to get better as more people use it instead of Google.
-It uses ads sparingly itself (most of Google’s first page is paid-for ads or Google products) and they are not tracking ads.
+It uses ads sparingly itself and they are not tracking ads, which Google’s ads are.
 DDG uses the content of the webpages to determine the user’s interests, which are not retained in any form.
+Most of Google’s first page taken up by paid-for ads or Google own products.

 Each web browser has its own settings and its own ways of accessing them.
 Here is how to access the Search settings in the Firefox web browser, where the default search engine is set.